-With a recent grant from The Andrew Mellon Foundation (see press release) over the next 18 months, this project will focus its efforts on mapping out the range of infrastructure that comprises the system of scholarly communication, and surveying colleges and universities to understand their current investment practices in this infrastructure.
+With a grant from The Andrew Mellon Foundation (see press release) from 2018-2020, this project will focus its efforts on mapping out the range of infrastructure that comprises the system of scholarly communication, and surveying colleges and universities to understand their current investment practices in this infrastructure.

 Mapping the Scholarly Communication Landscape Census 2019.
 (June 20, 2019).
 This report provides a comprehensive analysis of the Census of Scholarly Communication Infrastructure Providers.